faiyazabdullah/ElectroCom61/README.md

 <h2>Cite</h2>
 <p>If you use the ElectroCom61 dataset for your research, please cite it as follows:</p>
 <pre>
-@dataset{faiyaz2024electrocom61,
+@article{sayeedi2025electrocom61,
-  author       = {Md Faiyaz Abdullah Sayeedi and Anas Mohammad Ishfaqul Muktadir Osmani and Taimur Rahman and Jannatul Ferdous Deepti}, title        = {{ElectroCom61: A Multiclass Dataset for Detection of Electronic Components}}, year         = 2024, publisher    = {Mendeley Data}, version      = {V2}, doi          = {10.17632/6scy6h8sjz.2}
+  title={ElectroCom61: A Multiclass Dataset for Detection of Electronic Components}, author={Sayeedi, Md Faiyaz Abdullah and Osmani, Anas Mohammad Ishfaqul Muktadir and Rahman, Taimur and Deepti, Jannatul Ferdous and Rahman, Raiyan and Islam, Salekul}, journal={Data in Brief}, pages={111331}, year={2025}, publisher={Elsevier}
 }
 </pre>